 Lycopene has been proven to be effective in the prevention of some cancers.
 Red peppers are high in antioxidants and in Vitamins A and E and bioflavonoids.
 These are known to help moisturize and heal the skin.
 All red and dark orange-colored vegetables like beets and carrots are great wrinkle fighters.

 Kale is rich in antioxidants, and it’s an excellent source of iron.
 Iron is good.
 It helps to bring blood to the skin.
 Kale is also rich in Vitamin A, which helps to prevent premature skin aging.

-Blueberries are very high in antioxidants, too.
+Blueberries are not only delicious, but very high in antioxidants, too.